5 ways to attract more international visitors to your tourist attraction

 8th January 2020

-As VisitBritain forecasts a record number of inbound tourists in 2020, here’s some advice on how you can attract more international visitors to your tourist attraction!
+As the tourism industry gets back on track and VisitBritain forecasts 73% more tourists this year than in 2020, here’s some advice on how you can attract more international visitors to your tourist attraction!
 Whether you’re a tourism board, museum, gallery, listed building or guided tour company, there is plenty you can do to attract new visitors and to get those 5* reviews from them about their experiences.

 1. Translate your website